cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 * do not use | & and other latex characters in bibtex references, instead use , and the word and

-* If you need to use _ it is \_ but if you use urls leave tham as is
+* If you need to use _ it is \_ but if you use urls leave them as is

 * We do recommend that you use sharelatex and jabref for writing papers.
-This is the easiest solution and beats in many cases MSWord as you can focus on writing and not on formating.
+This is the easiest solution and beats in many cases MSWord as you can focus on writing and not on formatting.